I arrived in Huaraz (elev: 3,100 meters), at the foot of Peru's Cordillera Blanca, just as the rainy season was getting underway.

-As happenstance would have it, I booked my day trip to Huascaran for November 1.
+As fate would have it, I booked my day trip to Huascaran for November 1.

-Old Yungay’s cemetery was essentially a large, round series of several terraces, kind of like a layer cake.
+Old Yungay's cemetery was essentially a large, round series of several terraces, like a layer cake.

 Built into each terrace were what appeared to be graves marked by small alcoves where flowers could be placed.